 In 1993, the UK Government invited Patrick to join the management team that delivered PRINCE2™ when he also became an author of the method.

-By the time PRINCE2 was launched, Patrick had already left BT to set up pearcemayfield.
+By the time PRINCE2 was launched, Patrick had already left BT to practice as an independent consultant..
 The APM Group invited him to become Lead Moderator on its Exam Board, where he continued his association with PRINCE2.

 Over the same period, the Buzan Organisation licensed Patrick to train in the Mental Literacy™ techniques of Tony Buzan.
 This influenced the expression of pearcemayfield’s consultancy and training solutions, making them more client-centric, and therefore more effective.
+In 2001 he went on to form pearcemayfield.

 One of his key assignments for APM Group was to co-develop a training resource kit for Managing Successful Programmes (MSP).
-He co-authored the 3rd edition of the MSP manual (released September 2007).
+He co-authored the 3rd edition of the Managing Successful Programmes (MSP) Guide (released September 2007).

-Patrick is a popular speaker and addressed wide variety of audiences on topics such as benefits realisation, leadership, Mind Mapping™, stress, creativity and project management.
+Patrick is a popular speaker and has addressed a wide variety of audiences on topics such as benefits realisation, leadership, Mind Mapping™, stress, creativity and project management.